jason-c-daniels/Jcd.BitManipulation/README.md

 - The `IByteIndexer` and `IBitIndexer` interfaces will go away.
 I'm not using them internally and using them causes boxing allocations.
 Frequent boxing allocations can consume a lot of heap memory.
 The intended use case for the indexers was at the point where bit/byte level access is **required** (i.e. stack allocated).
+- For the same reasons as above none of the indexer types will derive from IEnumerable.
+Instead explicit conversion operators will be provided to and from `Span`s and `Array`s.
-- To the end of making the indexers stack allocated and used in place, the bit and byte indexer types will become `ref structs`.
+- To the end of enforcing the indexers stack allocated and used in place, the bit and byte indexer types will become `ref structs`.
 This carries some implications such as making them non-viable as fields and async return types.
   That's in keeping with the original intent and a desirable change, from my view.
 If you need them to remain heap allocatable, add an issue or open a dialog with me about your needs.